Eversmile12/ERC-8004-explorer/README.md

 ## What is ERC-8004?

 ERC-8004 is an Ethereum standard for on-chain AI agent identity.
-Agents get a unique identity, metadata, reputation scores, and trust models—making them discoverable and verifiable on-chain.
+Agents get a unique identity, metadata, reputation scores, and trust models, making them discoverable and verifiable on-chain.

 🔗 [Demo](https://erc-8004-explorer.vercel.app)